Shreyaswali123/Zebra-Crossing-Detection-Using-YoloV8-Model/README.md

-# 🦓 Zebra Crossing Detection using YOLOv8 & OpenCV
+# 🦓 Zebra Crossing Detection using YOLOv8 Object Detection Method

 Real-time **Zebra Crossing Detection** using the **YOLOv8 object detector** in **Google Colab**, with support for **images, videos, and live streams**.
 Unlike generic detectors trained on the COCO dataset, this model is **specifically trained** for zebra crossing detection.